d00379553/Utahtech-CS2450/journal.md

 This week we learned about different types of security threats and how to prevent them.
 There was no class on Thursday, so I used the time to work on the group project.

+Date: 4/22/2025 - Subject: Week 15
+This week we updated our group website and gave our presentations to the class.
+We also watched our classmates give their presentations.